 To calculate the Hessian matrix, finite differences are used, i.e. each ion is displaced in the direction of each Cartesian coordinate, and from the forces the Hessian matrix is determined.
 The two modes differ in the way symmetry is considered.
 For IBRION=5, all atoms are displaced in all three Cartesian directions, resulting in a significant computational effort even for moderately sized high symmetry systems.
 For IBRION=6, however only symmetry inequivalent displacements are considered, and the remainder of the Hessian matrix is filled using symmetry considerations.

 Selective dynamics are presently only supported for IBRION=5; in this case, only those components of the Hessian matrix are calculated for which the selective dynamics tags are set to .TRUE. in POSCAR .
-Contrary to the conventional behavior, the selective dynamics tags now refer to the Cartesian components of the Hessian matrix.
+Contrary to the conventional behavior, the selective dynamics tags always refer to the Cartesian components of the Hessian matrix.
 For the following POSCAR file, for instance,

 Cubic BN 3.57 0.0 0.5 0.5 0.5 0.0 0.5 0.5 0.5 0.0 1 1 selective Direct 0.00 0.00 0.00 F F F 0.25 0.25 0.25 T F Fatom 2 is displaced in the -direction only, and only the component of the second atom of the Hessian matrix is calculated.